SerratedSharp/CSharpWasmRecipes/README.md

 ## Architecture and Debugging

 The [Architecture](Architecture.md) overview covers the structure of a new or existing website integrating a WebAssembly package, possible structures of Projects/Solution, and an overview of enabling debugging.
 [SerratedJQSample](https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample) includes project configuration for debugging in VS2022, and debugging setup is included in the SerratedJQ [Quick Start Guide](https://github.com/SerratedSharp/SerratedJQ#quick-start-guide).
-SerratedJQ is not a requirement (its purpose is to provide DOM access), and following the Quick Start guide while ommitting SerratedJQ will result in a basic project setup for an ASP.NET MVC web application which includes a WebAssembly package.
+SerratedJQ is not a requirement (its purpose is to provide DOM access), and following the Quick Start guide while ommitting SerratedJQ will result in a basic project setup for an ASP.NET MVC web application which includes a WebAssembly package for implementing client side logic.

 ## JS Interop Scenarios
 Approaches of exposing types or methods from JS to C#.
 Allows C# code to call into JS, or hold and pass references to JS objects.